pradito28/ML-Training---Bagging-example/README.md

 With the aim of expanding my knowledge on ML and the different models and procedures, I am following the index from the "Python Machine Learning, Sebastian Raschka, Vahid Mirjalili".
-The content follows a through approach across the different ML algorithms for Classification and Regression models.
+The book's content ethroughly explains all the different ML algorithms for Classification and Regression models and more advance content.
 I am completing my studies with the Master on Big Data from the Distance University of Spain.
 Exercises from that Master are posted here as well.
-Also, my aim is to get into different databases, apply the knowledge and try to dig deepder into other concepts tha tI might find interesting.
+Also, my aim is to get into different databases, apply the knowledge and try to dig deeper into other concepts that I might find interesting.